Tips for buying eyeglass: How to find the correct glasses for you.

 When purchasing new glasses, it is very important to think about where they will be used.
 This can vary widely from wearer to wearer.
 One of the first questions to ask yourself is: what do I actually need my glasses for, or what do I need them for predominantly?
 Someone who works at a computer all day will need different glasses than someone who mainly works outdoors or someone who needs them for sporting activities.
 The more information the eye care professional is given – and a good eye care professional will always ask plenty of questions – the easier the selection process will be.
 Think of buying glasses like buying a new car, and let the eye care professional show you and inform you about all the features that may be beneficial to you.

 And this is another truth that applies when buying glasses: the more customized they are, the better the results that can be achieved in terms of quality of vision, wearing properties and wearer tolerance, for example in the case of varifocals.
 The concept is similar to that of a tailored suit which is cut to your exact measurements, as opposed to buying an off-the-rack suit.
 It can be that the latter fits perfectly, but there is no guarantee.
-Innovative modern technologies such as i.Scription® by ZEISS, Individual Fit Technology for progressive lenses or the ZEISS Vision Analysis all contribute towards the customized creation of your new eyeglasses.
+Innovative modern technologies such as i.Scription® from ZEISS, Individual Fit Technology for Progressive Lenses or the ZEISS Vision Analysis all contribute towards the customized creation of your new eyeglasses.

 Choosing your eyeglass lenses